suriyun-production/mmorpg-kit-docs/docs/pages/033-how-to-integrate-facebook-login.md

 # How to integrate Facebook Login

+To integrate Facebook login you have to import [Facebook SDK for Unity](https://developers.facebook.com/docs/unity/) and the  `MMO_FacebookLogin` package which included in the kit.

 To integrate Facebook login you have to create your Facebook app from [https://developers.facebook.com/](https://developers.facebook.com/docs/unity/downloads/)